octobercms/docs/backend-forms.md

 <a name="configuring-form"></a>
 ## Configuring the Form Behavior

 The configuration file referred in the `$formConfig` property is defined in YAML format.
 The file should be placed into the controller's [views directory](controllers-ajax/#introduction).
-Below is an example of a typical form behavior configuration file:
+Below is an example of a typical form behavior configuration file.

     # ===================================
     #  Form Behavior Config